 Length of Spousal Support

 The length of the marriage plays a role in determining how long a paying spouse must pay spousal support.
-While the duration of the payments is generally left to the discretion of the judge overseeing the case, courts have tended to stay away from “lifetime support payments.”
+While the duration of the payments is generally left to the discretion of the judge overseeing the case, courts have tended to avoid “lifetime support payments.”

-Other factors may contribute to an end of a spousal support order.
-For example, if the spouse receiving spousal support ends up passing away or remarries someone else, then they are no longer eligible for spousal support payments.
+Other factors may contribute to the end of a spousal support order.
+For example, if the spouse receiving spousal support passes away or remarries someone else, they are no longer eligible for spousal support payments.

 Working with a California Family Law Attorney

-When dealing with a matter as complicated as spousal support payments, it’s important to work with a family law attorney who understands how the courts may award spousal support and how to protect your rights in court.
-At {Site:BusinessName}, our goal is to defend your rights and to seek the best possible outcome.
+When dealing with a matter as complicated as spousal support payments, working with a family law attorney who understands how the courts may award spousal support and how to protect your rights in court is essential.
+At Site:BusinessName}, we aim to defend your rights and seek the best possible outcome.

-To schedule a consultation with a member of our team, call us at (310) 736-2063 or visit us online and fill out our contact form.
+To schedule a consultation with a team member, call us at (310) 736-2063 or visit us online and fill out our contact form.